How to Sign a PowerShell Script

 Save the script and close PowerShell ISE.

 Open PowerShell again and copy/paste the command below.
-Replace the file path with the path to the script you just saved.
+Replace insert_filepath with the path of the script you just saved.

-Run the command and close PowerShell.
+Run the script and close PowerShell.
 The script signing tool should now be signed.

 Test the new script signing tool by double-clicking it.